-- The FortiGate module is installed in a secure physical location. - Physical access to the FortiGate module is restricted to authorized operators. - · Administrative passwords are at least 8 characters long. - Administrative passwords are changed regularly. - Administrator account passwords must have the following characteristics: - One (or more) of the characters should be capitalized - One (or more) of the characters should be numeric - One (or more) of the characters should be non alpha-numeric (e.g. punctuation mark) - Administration of the FortiGate module is permitted using only validated administrative methods.
+- The FortiGate module is installed in a secure physical location. - Physical access to the FortiGate module is restricted to authorized operators. - Administrative passwords are at least 8 characters long. - Administrative passwords are changed regularly. - Administrator account passwords must have the following characteristics: - One (or more) of the characters should be capitalized - One (or more) of the characters should be numeric - One (or more) of the characters should be non alpha-numeric (e.g. punctuation mark) - Administration of the FortiGate module is permitted using only validated administrative methods.
 These are: - Console connection - Web-based manager via HTTPS - Command line interface (CLI) access via SSH - Web browsers are configured to use TLS 1.0 only for use with the SSL VPN functionality (SSL v3.0 support must be disabled in the browser). - Diffie-Hellman key sizes of less than less than 1024 bits (Group 5) are not used.

 The FortiGate module can be used in either of its two operation modes: NAT/Route or Transparent.
 NAT/Route mode applies security features between two or more different networks (for example, between a private network and the Internet).
 Transparent mode applies security features at any point in a network.
 The current operation mode is displayed on the web-based manager Status page and in the output of the get system status CLI command.
-Also, on LCD-equipped modules, Transparent mode is indicated by "FIPS-CC-TP" and NAT/Route by "FIPS-CC-NAT" on the LCD display.
+Also, on LCDequipped modules, Transparent mode is indicated by "FIPS-CC-TP" and NAT/Route by "FIPS-CC-NAT" on the LCD display.

-Initial Inspection of the Modules
+Initial Inspection of the Module

-The SO must inspect a module before installation to verify that it has not been tampered with during shipment.
-The packaging and external enclosure must be inspected for visible signs of damage or tampering.
-If a module displays signs of damage or tampering, the SO must contact Fortinet or their reseller to obtain a replacement module.
+The module is shipped from Fortinet using bonded couriers.
+However, the SO must inspect the module before installation to verify that it has not been tampered with during shipment.
+The packaging and external enclosure must be inspected for visible signs of damage or tampering (i.e. packaging has been opened and resealed).
+If the module packaging displays signs of damage or tampering, the SO must contact Fortinet or their reseller to obtain a replacement module.